Home Research Projects About Me

 Hi!
 I am a senior undergraduate student at Harvey Mudd College majoring in Computer Science and Mathematics, with a social science concentration in Economics.

-I am a full-stack robotics engineer working on robot design, perception, and control.
-I'm mostly interested in how autonomous systems perceive and navigate in the real world robustly and safely.
-At Harvey Mudd College, I closely worked with Prof. Adyasha Mohanty at Engineering Department on Foundation Models and Sensor Fusion for trustworthy autonomous vehicle navigation.
-Starting from June 2025, I worked on humanoid robot catching with Kehlani Fay and Arth Shukla, under the supervision of Prof. Michael Tolley and Prof. Hao Su at UC San Diego.
+I work on robotics control, dexterous manipulation, and reinforcement learning.
+Broadly speaking, I'm interested in how systems perceive and acts in the real world robustly.
+At Harvey Mudd College, I closely worked with Prof. Adyasha Mohanty at Engineering Department on sensor fusion for trustworthy autonomous navigation.
+I also spent time working on humanoid robot catching with Kehlani Fay and Arth Shukla, under the supervision of Prof. Michael Tolley and Prof. Hao Su at UC San Diego.

 Email / Github / Linkedin / Google Scholar